neoclide/macnote.vim/Readme.md

 * `g:unite_note_ag_opts` is used for set options for ag, which is ued for file search in unite note, default value is `--nocolor --nogroup -g ''`

+Use `:h macnote` inside vim to get more info.

 ## License

 MIT